xaur/writings/posts/201910xx-additional-marketing-strategies.md

 - Buy these new "manual ads" from YouTubers where they read it themselves with their voice, often in an entertaining way.
 This is quite different from random old school annoying banners or just as annoying video ads injected by YouTube.
 If they already advertise the eToro crypto trading platform, why couldn't Decred be there?
 - Suggest DCR to content creators as an extra channel to receive donations, as a way to connect with their followers more directly, and as a backup in case of any misbehavior from the gatekeepers.
 They will need our consulting to breach the conceptual and setup barrier.

+## Connect with relevant concepts

+Look up [Austrian School](https://en.wikipedia.org/wiki/Austrian_School) or direct voting in Switzerland.
+Many ideas of crypto are not new.
+What's new is that crypto gives us tools to make them a reality or apply in a global scale.
+Why are we not in touch with these people?
+Hopefully [@ammarooni's work](https://proposals.decred.org/proposals/65bde4146b845e7e839d6916d4d8f642bc39c250df5379c2f1e26c4ab778ec1a) will help.

+Each association brings both new supporters and new enemies so we must choose carefully, especially during the early days of the project.

+## Sharpen the SEO

+Those rare minds that already know what is wrong with money and search for alternatives, do they find Decred?
+Do searches with relevant keywords like "sound money", "scarcity", "store of value", "Austrian School", "direct voting" or "direct democracy" lead to Decred's website and social media accounts?

+As of writing, DuckDuckGo search for "sound money" has [Beam](https://medium.com/beam-mw/why-beam-is-sound-money-b2d956f18efc) as 8th result.

 ## At the same time, don't panic